NBA Rumors: After Luol Deng Buyout, Lakers Could Sign Kevin Durant To Max Contract In 2019, Per ‘SB Nation’

 “Remember, Durant’s 2019-20 starting max salary is $38.2 million.
 The timing of the stretch provision down to the day, plus the buyout discount Deng agreed to down to the dollar, give the Lakers projected 2019-20 cap space of… $38.2 million.
 Is Durant remotely interested in joining LeBron on the Lakers?
 No one knows.
 But on the chance that he is, the Lakers are ready to give him every dollar he deserves… just like they were prepared to do for LeBron this summer.
 Preparation is the mother of success.”

-Kevin Durant is expected to exercise his 2019 player option to test the free agency market once again, and there are speculations that he could leave the Warriors if they succeed to win another NBA championship title.
-His potential departure in Golden State to join LeBron James in Los Angeles will dramatically change the NBA landscape.
+Kevin Durant is expected to exercise his 2019 player option to test the free agency market once again, and there are speculations that he could leave the Warriors even if they succeed in winning another NBA championship title.
+His potential departure from Golden State to join LeBron James in Los Angeles will dramatically change the NBA landscape.
 The Warriors will still remain a strong title contender, but losing Durant will undeniably make them vulnerable.

-Meanwhile, his tandem will LeBron will make the Lakers a team to fear once again in the Western Conference.
+Meanwhile, would his tandem, LeBron, make the Lakers a team to fear once again in the Western Conference?
 Having two of the best active players in the league will increase the Lakers’ chance of adding another NBA championship banner at Staples Center.